 The feedback only whetted my appetite.
 It convinced that I could do more with Dotty, and together we could continue to improve her quality of life.

-This is what Dotty looked liked back then.
+This is what Dotty looked liked in 2005.

 Here she is in 2008.

 You can click on each picture to get a better view.